Student 150 competition

-This event was coordinated by Plymouth University events management student Hannah Fleming, during her placement year, working with the External Relations events management team.
+This event was coordinated by University of Plymouth events management student Hannah Fleming, during her placement year, working with the External Relations events management team.

 The 150th scholarship was designed to reward excellence, inspire individuals to reach their full potential, and broaden their horizons.